 - Tango is an excellent clean and sober activity which requires so much concentration you might not even notice that alcohol is often for sale at tango events.
 Most dancers feel tango is better without alcohol, and drink very little if any.

 - There is a Rainbow Queer Tango Scene in most major cities in which the heteronormative tango roles and images are completely ignored.

 But tango is not for everyone.
 It’s not a dance that you can just show up and do occasionally, “for fun”.
 It’s a serious hobby, more like rock climbing than like salsa.
 When you are an Argentine Tango beginner, it’s very hard, then it becomes interesting and exciting.
 It takes some patience and commitment before you can start to appreciate where that hard work is going.
 People who do have an athletic or dance background are usually surprised at how challenging tango is.
 Tango uses a fascinating mix of relaxation and strength, which even professional ballerinas and contemporary dancers find challenging.
 Experienced ballroom dancers need to adjust to tango’s naturalistic aesthetic.
 MuscleMen and Crossfit types have to learn to use their muscles very subtly, which is a whole new kind of control.

 You might be surprised at who learns tango fastest:

 - Geeks (engineers and programmers) who are very analytic, and do not have a lot of athletic movement habits in their bodies.

 - Yogis who have learned to work with a lot of physical paradoxes and who love and trust their bodies.

 - Martial artists who realize that our physical power comes from legs and earth.

-- Of course you’ll want to go to a class and meet other beginners soon, but you might want to get started at home, alone or with a friend with our private practice courses.
+Of course you’ll want to go to a class and meet other Argentine Tango beginner dancers soon, but you might want to get started at home, alone or with a friend with our Private Practice Courses.